antvis/G2/site/docs/manual/extra-topics/ssr.en.md

 order: 12
 ---

-Server-side rendering (SSR) refers to rendering charts in a non-browser environment, such as in back-end language environments such as NodeJs, Python, Java, PHP, etc. Generally, in back-end languages, the final result is a chart without interaction and animation. picture of.
-General usage scenarios:
+Server-side rendering (SSR) refers to rendering charts in non-browser environments, such as Node.js, Python, Java, PHP, and other backend languages.
+Typically, in backend environments, the output is a static image without interaction or animation.
+Common use cases include:

-* The backend pre-renders images to improve page opening speed.
+* Pre-rendering images on the backend to improve page load speed.
-* Script batch processing for easy dissemination
+* Script batch processing for easy distribution.
-* Server-side visualization service
+* Server-side visualization service.
-* Generate pictures for screenshot comparison and use for code single testing
+* Generate images for screenshot comparisons, used in code unit testing.
 * ...

 ## Principle

 The SSR principle of the G2 visualization engine is simple.
-The core of G2's ability to draw charts is that it requires `Canvas` API, in the browser, there is the browser standard Canvas drawing interface, and in SSR, you only need to provide the Canvas drawing API in the corresponding language script.
+The core of G2's ability to draw charts is that it requires `canvas` API, in the browser, there is the browser standard canvas drawing interface, and in SSR, you only need to provide the canvas drawing API in the corresponding language script.

 ## Used in NodeJS

-When using G2 normally in a browser, you can refer to the documentation [start using](/manual/introduction/getting-started), and in NodeJS, you only need to pass in the corresponding method that build `Canvas` object when creat Chart.
-The overall code is as follows:
+When using G2 normally in a browser, you can refer to the documentation under [start using](/manual/introduction/getting-started).
+However, when using G2 in Node.js, you only need to provide a method for building the `canvas` object when creating a chart instance.
+The overall code looks like this:

 ```ts
 import * as fs from 'fs';